-- o Are there wider consequences to consider such as reputational loss? - Following the risk assessment in step 4, the Data Protection Officer should notify the ICO within 72 hours of the identification of a data breach if it is deemed that the breach is likely to have a significant detrimental effect on individuals.
-This might include if the breach could result in discrimination, damage to reputation, financial loss, loss of confidentiality or any significant economic or social disadvantage. - The Data Protection Officer should contact ICO and record the details of this contact. - They must assess whether it is appropriate to notify the individual(s) whose data has been breached.
-If it is determined that the breach is likely to result in a high risk to the rights and freedoms of the individual(s) then they must be clearly expressed. - The Data Protection Officer will assess whether any changes need to be made to cHRysos HR processes and procedures to ensure that a similar breach does not occur and complete Part D of the Data Breach Notification Form (Appendix 3 - Part D).
+- 6. The DDC must assess whether it is appropriate to notify the individual(s) whose data has been breached.
+If it is determined that the breach is likely to result in a high risk to the rights and freedoms of the individual(s) then they must be notified by the DDC. - 7.
+The DCC will assess whether any changes need to be made to cHRysos HR processes and procedures to ensure that a similar breach does not occur and complete Part D of the Data Breach Notification Form (Appendix 3 Part D).

-4.10.
 Monitoring and Review